CommodoreOS/PCUAE/README.md

 You can load Games on THEC64 Carousel so add your own games to its carousel, not avalible at the moment on THEA500 Mini.. :(

+You can run C64 or VIC20 games on THEC64 Carousel on THEC64 Mini and switch from PAL to NTSC and back on THEC64.

 You can load VICE Mode and load C64 games on THEC64 and THEA500.

 You can connect to the internet and load up BBS borads in VICE Mode in THEC64(Premium).